mythz/site/_blog/posts/2021-10-28-docs-search.md

 We found [Typesense](https://typesense.org) as an appealing alternative which offers [simple cost-effective cloud hosting](https://cloud.typesense.org) but even better, they also have an easy to use open source option for self-hosting or evaluation.
-We were so pleased with its simplicity focus and end-user UX that it quickly became our preferred way to [navigate our docs](https://docs.servicestack.net).
-So that more people can find out about Typesense's amazing OSS Search product we've documented the approach we used for creating and deploying an index of our site with GitHub Actions.
+We were so pleased with its simplicity-focus and end-user UX that it quickly became our preferred way to [navigate our docs](https://docs.servicestack.net).
+So that more people can find out about Typesense's amazing OSS Search product we've documented our approach used for creating and deploying an index of our site using GitHub Actions.

 Documentation search is a common use case which Typesense caters for with their [typesense-docsearch-scraper](https://github.com/typesense/typesense-docsearch-scraper).
 This is a utility designed to easily scrape a documentation site and post the results to a Typesense server to create a fast searchable index.